mbenford/zsh-tmux-auto-title/README.md

 ## Usage

-Once enabled, this plugin will automatically set the title of the current window/pane as the current command, by issuing escape sequences that tmux understands.
-By default the whole command line will be used, but you can make it shorter if you want.
-You can also set what the window/pane title will be when no command is running.
+This plugin automatically issues escape sequences to set the title of the window/pane as the current running command.
+By default the whole command line is used, but you can make it shorter if you want.
+You can also set what the title looks like when no command is running.
+See [configuration](#configuration) for more details.

+### Panes

+By default tmux displays pane titles on the left side of the status line.
+If you are employing a custom status line, make sure `#T` (or `pane_title`) is used somewhere.
+You can also use `pane-border-status` and `pane-border-style` to display the titles of all panes at once.
+See [tmux manual](https://www.man7.org/linux/man-pages/man1/tmux.1.html) for more information.

+### Windows

+Tmux won't allow programs to rename windows unless `allow-rename` is `on`.
+So make sure to add `set -g allow-rename on` to your `.tmux.conf` file if you want to rename windows.

+If you are using Oh My Zsh you should also set `DISABLE_AUTO_TITLE=true` in your `.zshrc` file so it won't conflict with this plugin.

 ## Configuration

 | Variable | Description |
 |-|-|